Charles Xavier (film character): D'Bari invasion and the Dark Phoenix

 In early 1990s, the X-Men are enjoying a period of acceptance as public heroes, to the point that the President calls them for assistance in dealing with a shuttle accident, although Raven expresses concern that Xavier is more focused on their current celebrity status than his original goal of coexistence between mutants and humans.
 The situation becomes dangerous when Jean absorbs a mysterious space anomaly that almost destroys the shuttle, elevating her already-formidable powers and unlocks her suppressed memories.
 The trauma from her childhood causes Jean's mind to be unstable and make her psychic powers uncontrollable, causing harm to people around her.

-The traumatized Jean accidentally kills Raven, which leads to Hank rejecting Xavier to join Lehnserr in seeking revenge on Jean for Raven's death.
-When an alien race known as the D'Bari confronts Jean with the goal of draining her new power to allow them to terraform Earth into their new homeworld, the X-Men come back together to protect her.
+The traumatized Jean accidentally kills Raven, which leads to Hank rejecting Xavier to join Lehnsherr in seeking revenge on Jean for Raven's death.
+When an alien race known as the D'Bari confronts Jean with the goal of draining her new power to allow them to xenoform Earth into their new homeworld, the X-Men come back together to protect her.
 This show of solidarity helps her achieve a new sense of mental stability before she departs Earth.
 Hank takes over as headmaster of the school while Xavier decides to 'retire' for a time.

+Present day

+Sometime later, Xavier attends a meeting with the X-Men, which occurs when Colossus brings Wade Wilson to the school to try and recruit him.
+He closes a door so Wilson does not notice them.

 Modern day

 Over the preceding 30 years, Xavier is reinstated as the headmaster of Xavier's School for Gifted Youngsters and Jean returns back to Earth.

-In 2004, mutants began to stop being born entirely.
-Concurrent with the mutant infertility, Logan joined the X-Men and ultimately becoming a history teacher at Xavier's school.
+At some point, Logan joined the X-Men and ultimately became a history teacher at Xavier's school.
 The team went on several adventures together, including one involving a fight at the Statue of Liberty.
 In the years that followed, comic books about the X-Men's escapades were produced.

 In 2023, the consciousness of the original timeline's Logan awakes in his body but with no memory of the new timeline.
 He is happy to see Jean and Scott alive, as they never died in this timeline.
 Logan asks Xavier for information about modern history from 1973 to the present.
 Upon realizing that the Logan from the original timeline has returned, Xavier assents.